Japanese fire-bellied newt: Reproduction and life cycle

 Breeding occurs in paddy fields, ponds, brooks, pools, and streams.
 Females accept male courtship behavior from spring to early summer.
 Males and females both produce peptide pheromones to attract the opposite sex when ready to mate.
 Males produce a type known as sodefrin (from the Japanese term sodefuri, lit. 'soliciting'); females have their own variety, named imorin by its discoverers (from the Japanese term imo, lit. 'beloved woman', and rin from sodefrin).
 These are released from the cloaca, and were the first peptide pheromone to be identified in a vertebrate and first to be identified in a female vertebrate, respectively.

 Courtship begins when the male approaches the female, sniffing its sides or cloaca.
 The male then brings its tail to the female and rapidly vibrates it.
 The female responds by pushing the male's neck with its snout.
 At this point, the male slowly moves away, undulating its tail, and the female follows, touching the tail with its snout when close enough.
 The male then deposits two to four spermatophores, one at a time, moving several centimeters after each, which the female attempts to pick up with its cloaca, sometimes unsuccessfully.
 Females lay eggs separately on underwater objects, such as leaves and submerged grass roots, fertilized one by one from the spermatophores they carry.
 They can lay up to 40 eggs in one session, and 100 to 400 eggs in a breeding season.

 The young hatch from their eggs after about three weeks, as swimming, gilled larvae, with dorsal tailfins.
 They grow around 3 cm in the first three months of their lives.
 At between five and six months, they stop eating and undergo metamorphosis, losing their gills and fins, and becoming juveniles.
 Juveniles cannot remain submerged in water like larvae or they drown.
 Newts at lower altitudes mature faster than those at higher ones.
 Male newts of higher-altitude populations tend to live longer after reaching maturity, but their fully grown size is not as large as that of lowland newts.
 Wild individuals as old as twenty-three have been found.

+Spermatogenesis

+Cynops pyrrhogaster is regarded as an ideal vertebrate model for investigating the mechanism(s) involved in the transition from mitosis to meiosis during spermatogenesis.
+In males, this transition involves expression of PCNA, a DNA polymerase delta auxiliary protein employed in DNA replication and DNA repair.
+Also involved in the transition is DMC1, a protein employed in genetic recombination.